HelmchenLabSoftware/Cascade/README.md

 Finally, the predictions are saved to disk.

-**(Optional) Convert to discrete spikes**
+**Convert to discrete spikes (optional)**

 This section can be reproduced with the ``Demo_discrete_spikes.py`` file.

 In this section, the output from the previous step (``spike_rates``) is loaded from disk.
 Single spikes are fitted into the smooth probabilities such that the most likely spike sequence is recovered.
 For optimal fitting, the parameters of the model used for spike predictions has to be loaded as well (``model_name``).
 The result of the procedure are spike times.
 They are given with the same temporal precision as the sampling rate of the calcium recording.

-We do not recommend discrete spike predictions except for outstanding high-quality recordings and refer to the FAQ and the paper (Fig. SXX) for a discussion.
-However, discrete spikes are powerful illustrations that remind us that action potentials are discrete events.
+We do not recommend discrete spike predictions except for outstanding high-quality recordings and refer to the FAQ and the paper ([link will be posted when available!], Fig. S19XX) for a discussion.

-**(Optional) Quantify expected performance of the model**
+**Quantify expected performance of the model (optional)**

 This section can be reproduced with the ``Demo_benchmark_model.py`` file.

 To understand how good predictions are, it is important to quantify the performance of a given trained model.
-As discussed in depth in the paper [link], this is best measured by quantifying the performance when training the deep network on all except one ground truth dataset and test it on the held-out dataset.
+As discussed in depth in the paper [link will be posted when available!], this is best measured by quantifying the performance when training the deep network on all except one ground truth dataset and test it on the held-out dataset.

 To do this systematically, a lot of training and testing needs to performed, and we do not recommend this procedure for CPU-only installations.

-The input of this step is the model (``model_name``), while the output is a set of metrics (correlation, error, bias; compare the paper) that quantify the expected performance of the algorithm when applied to unseen datasets.
+The input of this step is the model (``model_name``), while the output is a set of metrics (correlation, error, bias; see the paper for discussion and details) that quantify the expected performance of the algorithm when applied to unseen datasets.

 ## Under the hood